pulumi/pulumi-hugo/themes/default/content/blog/kubernetes-fundamentals-part-two/index.md

 ## A Deployment for the Cluster

-Let's work on that Kubernetes provider.
+Let's work on that Kubernetes Provider.
 Using a Kubernetes Provider allows us to abstract away some of the specifics of operating a cluster on one cloud provider or another.
 That way, your experience from here on out is fairly consistent regardless of where you're hosting this.

 In the same `index.ts` file from before, add this to the end: